yoyowallet/slate/source/includes/_consumers.md

 # Consumer API

+The Consumer API is a RESTful API which uses JSON formatted data for its requests and responses.
+It used by mobile device applications to communicate with the Yoyo Wallet platform.

 ##Authentication

 As a mobile app developer your app users will need to have a Yoyo Wallet consumer account.